How to Apologize Professionally in an Email

 To apologize professionally in an email, the apology needs to name what you did: "I missed the deadline for the Q4 report," "I sent that file to the wrong contact," "My feedback in the meeting was sharper than it should have been."
 Specific ownership is more credible and more respectful than vague regret.

-It also means resisting the urge to explain the context before you've apologized.
+Resist the urge to explain the context before you've apologized.
 If you lead with reasons — "Because we were short-staffed and I was dealing with a client emergency..." — the recipient reads the apology as an excuse before they've even reached the acknowledgment.
 Apologize first.
 Context can follow, briefly, if it's genuinely relevant to understanding what happened.
+The order matters as much as the content.

 Avoid Over-Apologizing